MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ### Not all *-PSSession have a containerid argument
 This is correct.
 We're planning on full cimsession support in the future.

+### Exitting a container in a Nano Server container host cannot be done with "exit"
+If you try to exit a container that is in a Nano Server container host, using "exit" will disconnect you from the Nano Server container host, and will not exit the container.

+**Work Around:**
+Use Exit-PSSession instead to exit the container.

 Feel free to voice feature requests in [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).